Nischhal3/pre-owned/README.md

 $ npm install
 $ npm start
 ```
-Open expo client app on mobile device and start using
+Open expo client app on mobile device and start using by scanning the QR code

 ## Screenshots